 For a top-notch vacuum sealer that won't suck your wallet dry, check out the NutriChef PKVS18BK.
-This product holds its own against significantly more expensive models, finishing almost at the top of the entire group.
+It finishes near the top of the entire group.
 It has above average suction power and allows enough finesse to seal foods that are easily squashed.
-On top of all that, it is quite easy and convenient to use.
+Plus, it is quite easy and convenient to use.

-Regrettably, the PKVS18BK failed to impress us all that much when it came to sealing performance, as it was only able to seal five bags consecutively in our test before it needed a brief break to cool down.
+Regrettably, the PKVS18BK failed to impress us much when it came to sealing performance; it was only able to seal five bags consecutively before it needed a brief break to cool down.
 This makes it a poor choice for sealing large amounts of food, but should be more than adequate for smaller batches of food.
 So this should be your first choice if you are shopping on a budget.

 Read Full Review: NutriChef PKVS18BK